Shade (character): Starman (vol. 2)

 James Robinson gave the character a starring role in his new Starman series in 1994.
 In the first story arc, Sins of the Father, Jack believes Shade to be his enemy when he kidnaps Jack's father, retired Starman Ted Knight, on the orders of the senile Mist, who wishes for a final showdown.
-Shade later betrays the Mist by allying himself with the O'Dare family, a clan of police officers who assist Jack in the memory of their father Billy O'Dare, a policeman who had often assisted the original Starman.
-Shade, with the O'Dares, assaults the Mist's hideout and rescues Ted Knight.
+Shade later betrays Mist by allying himself with the O'Dare family, a clan of police officers who assist Jack in the memory of their father Billy O'Dare, a policeman who had often assisted the original Starman.
+Shade, with the O'Dares, assaults Mist's hideout and rescues Ted Knight.
 Shade befriends the family's "black sheep", Matt O'Dare.

 Much of the Shade's past is revealed through journal entries included in the Starman comics, including the flashback issues called "Times Past".
 They often deal with different Starmen, including Jack's father Ted, as well as other characters from the Starman mythos, such as Brian Savage.
 There were a total of 10 "Times Past" issues in the 80-issue series.
 "Excerpts" from the Shade's journal often replaced the Starman letters column, frequently giving additional background related to the story or background into Shade's motivations.
 These excerpts are written as prose, as opposed to a more traditional comic style, with occasional illustrations, and as journal entries being written by the Shade himself at different points in his existence.

 Shade has an active part in an adventure of Jack's involving a demon hidden within a poster that can snatch innocent people and drag them into Hell.
 Shade does not like Merritt, the human guardian of the poster, who has gained immortality for his protection of it, and was the inspiration for Wilde's The Picture of Dorian Gray.
 In a fight for possession of the poster, Matt O'Dare is dragged within and Shade follows.
 Inside the poster, Shade, Jack and Matt separately agree to sell their souls in exchange for the liberation of all the souls contained within.
 The demon, unable to accept a selfless deal, is forced to release everyone (but takes Merritt's soul instead).
 Matt decides to turn over a new leaf and put his crooked past behind him.
 Shade assists him in his efforts, while influenced by the revelation that O'Dare is the reincarnated lawman Scalphunter, who happens to be an old friend.

 A particularly important point in the life of Shade comes when he meets the demon-lord Neron.
 Neron offers, as he has done so with many supervillains before him, to enhance Shade's power.
 Shade sees little use in Neron's offer, as he has no need to increase his already substantial wealth, sees no way of heightening his shadows' power and is already immortal.
 Neron, angered by his rejection, swears vengeance against Shade.